Sunset Tower: Hollywood landmark

 In 1944, Bugsy Siegel, described by the Los Angeles Times as a "Hollywood sportsman," was charged with placing bets via long distance in the Sunset Tower apartment of his associate, Allen Smiley.
 Also at Smiley's apartment that day were A-list actor George Raft and Siegel's sister's husband, Sol Solloway.
 Neither Raft nor Solloway was arrested.
 Siegel called it "a bum rap," and witnesses testified that Siegel and his friends were only playing "a friendly game of gin rummy."
 Siegel and Smiley later pleaded guilty, paid $250 fines.

 The building is often incorrectly cited as the venue for the "Battle of the Balcony," in August 1944, in which bandleader Tommy Dorsey, Dorsey's wife Patricia Dane and Siegel associate Allen Smiley fought actor Jon Hall on the balcony of Dorsey's apartment.
 The fight actually took place down the street at the Sunset Plaza Apartments, where Smiley had moved after his bookmaking arrest at the Sunset Tower in May.
 Dorsey, Dane and Smiley were later charged with felonious assault.
 After a trial, complete with a media circus, charges were dropped on December 7, 1944.

 In 1947, Truman Capote wrote in a letter: " I am living in a very posh establishment, the Sunset Tower, which, or so the local gentry tell me, is where every scandal that ever happened happened."
 Others report that the Sunset Tower was "notorious for having the best-kept call girls in Hollywood."

-The hotel has also appeared in several feature films, including The Italian Job, The Player, Strange Days, Get Shorty, and Freaky Friday (2003).
+The hotel has also appeared in several feature films, including Murder, My Sweet, The Italian Job, The Player, Strange Days, Get Shorty, and Freaky Friday (2003).
 In the television show Cannon, the titular character (portrayed by William Conrad) resided at the tower, and the building's exterior was featured prominently throughout the series.
 The hotel is also used for exterior shots of LUX in the series Lucifer.